rayeheka/NextToGoRaces/README.md

 - **Filter Races**: Filter shown races based on selected categories, helping user filter races to the desired ones.
 - **Real-Time Countdown**: Live countdowns to each race start time, ensuring a smooth user experience.
 - **API Integration**: Fetches race data from a backend service, including race summaries and next-to-go race IDs.
+- **Scalable Layout**: Provides scalable layout so that by changing accessibility on text size and bold, UI updates.

 ## Architecture